 Last updated

-Rebilly distinguishes two types of revenue.
-These are one-time sales and subscriptions.
+Rebilly supports revenue recognition for two types of order items: one-time sales and subscriptions.

 One-time sales

 One-time sales are order items that do not have a recurring plan.
-The issued invoice can contain one-time sales and other types of revenues.
-The recognition date is the issue date of the invoice that contains the one-time sales order.
+The issued invoice can contain one-time sales items, taxes, or adjustments.
+The recognition date is the issue date of the invoice that contains the one-time items.

 2022-11-0320 USD20 USD0 USD